By Eric C. Miller | July 7, 2020

 This website contains many posts about the white evangelical right/alt-right.
 It is deeply humbling to have been formed in my Christianity in the cauldron of white male-dominated Canadian evangelicalism (Plymouth Brethrenism).
 My Chrysalis Crucible novel was a fictionalized attempt to come to terms with that.
 Though a Canadian evangelical in my Christian upbringing, White American Evangelicals dominated such religious formation in terms of what we consumed culturally/theologically.

 And though a good friend has tried rather vehemently–somewhat successfully–to distance the Canadian version from that, having himself converted to the faith in that American context through Francis Schaeffer, he has remained largely unconvincing for most scholars I respect, likewise knowing that Canadian religious culture well.
 They are in fact (as I) responding mostly from a formative inside experience.
 My friend took for instance a dim view of award-winning Canadian journalist (and committed Anglican!)
-Captain America and the Crusade against Evil: The Dilemma of Zealous Nationalism–is‘s
+The Armageddon Factor: The Rise of Christian Nationalism in Canada.
+(My review of it–together with Captain America and the Crusade against Evil: The Dilemma of Zealous Nationalism–is here.)
+We largely disagreed with his negative assessment.
+(But we all remain friends!)‘s

 The excerpts from the highlighted interview below speak not only to an extremely toxic masculinity, to an extremely dangerous religious pro-American-military orientation, but most of all, to an extremely false Christianity so cult-like in its rock-solid support (over 80%) of four years of Trump.
 It is therefore arguably the most reprehensible American religious cult ever, given its enormous impact upon presidential elections/performance, and consequent untold terror and misery foisted upon the Planet.